-- Te Hikoi Museum showcases Riverton's rich history through diverse collections, including Māori culture, whaling history, and European settlements.
+- Te Hikoi Museum presents Riverton’s diverse history through extensive collections, covering Māori culture, whaling heritage, and European influences.

-- Accessibility options, including ramps and audio guides, ensure an inclusive experience for all visitors.
+- Accessibility features, such as ramps and audio guides, ensure an inclusive visit for everyone, regardless of mobility or sensory needs.

-- Nearby attractions like the Mores Coastal Loop Track and Te Wai Koraki Wetland Reserve complement the museum's offerings with nature and cultural experiences.
+- Nearby natural attractions like the Mores Coastal Loop Track and Te Wai Koraki Wetland Reserve offer complementary outdoor and cultural experiences.

-- Regular community events and educational opportunities foster cultural appreciation and engagement with Riverton's heritage.
+- Community events and educational opportunities at the museum promote cultural appreciation and deeper engagement with Riverton’s heritage.

 Location and Opening Hours

-Just a 30-minute drive from Invercargill, the museum occupies the historic courthouse and adjacent buildings, giving you a glimpse into the town's past.
+Just a 30-minute drive from Invercargill, the museum is housed in a historic courthouse and adjacent buildings, offering a direct connection to the town’s architectural and cultural history.

-Accessibility is a priority here, with level access throughout the building, a ramped main entrance, and accessible parking at the rear.
+Accessibility is prioritized, with level access throughout, a ramped main entrance, and designated parking at the rear for those with mobility needs.

 Admission Fees and Group Rates